nmaksimova/square-panda-cb92c/src/pages/index.md

   - content: |
-      ## New Beginner Dance Groups for Kids Starting October 27th
+      ## New Beginner Dance Groups for Kids Starting November 17th

       **Check the Schedule and Register below**